Protect Endpoints

 Example 1

-Assume you specify /wp/v2/users with ALL and Exact Match in either the Protect or Whitelist settings.
+Assume you add a rule for /wp/v2/users with ALL and Exact Match.

 The rule applies to these URLs: